towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Talk to Oak at his lab.
 When he asks to rate your pokedex, choose NO.
 This will start a chain of hints for finding the four trainers.

+**The Secret of the MIST STONE**
+The MIST STONE will max-out all the stat exp of the pokemon on which it is used.
+But this assumes you are able to find the secret room for obtaining it.

 #Pro-Tips
 -----------------------------------------------